 Climate change is something I think about often.
 Yes, because it’s a hot topic and ever-looming threat, but also because I consider myself one of the least equipped people to survive even the most basic dilemmas presented by adverse climate.

 What I mean by adverse climate is broader than you might think.
 Climate change certainly causes hurricanes, wildfires and droughts, but it also can be as seemingly small as longer summers and shorter winters—or longer winters and shorter summers.
-The terminology was changed it from “global warming,” which is what many of us recognize from our middle school science classes, to climate change to get across the point that it’s not just over-glorified warm weather.
+The terminology was changed from “global warming,” which is what many of us recognize from our middle school science classes, to “climate change” to get across the point that it’s not just over-glorified warm weather.

 With a deviated septum that makes it hard to breath when the weather gets even just a little too warm, it’s not hard to imagine myself in one of these scenarios fulfilling the survival of the fittest theory—and not in the way that I’d prefer.

 My own impending doom was what got me thinking: is Chicago prepared to help people survive climate change, and if not, what are our lawmakers doing about it?

 Climate change is not really widely discussed in Chicago.
 Given our central location in America and access to fresh water, the threats we face are not as apparent as the ones that face coastal cities like Boston or Los Angeles.
 Besides the Tribune’s new climate change beat reporter, Tony Briscoe, there aren’t many voices noting the problem and advocating for action.